may/calmwater1/README.md

   * Fast
   * Reliable
   * Open (your data is yours)
-  * Supports you; helps you do your weekly review right and not skip any items, while also preventing overwhlem as best it can
+  * Supports you; helps you do your weekly review right and not skip any items, while also preventing overwhelm as best it can
   * Supports you; alerts you if you're experiencing project creep (coming someday)

 ## non-features; everything you need, nothing you don't.